cobuildlab/cobuildlab-web/src/pages/blog/product-development-process-for-software-products.md

 This is the last phase, which would mean that even the software prototype passed the test and can be marketed, in other words, launched on the market.

+<title-3>3.
+Design Thinking</title-3>

+This is a method for developing a software project, a business, and even a problem that you have to solve.

+Its focus is the innovation in essence because it is a half point between feasibility, desirability, and most importantly, viability.

+It is composed of the next steps:

+* **Emphasize**

+Here you must learn about a specific problem, and look for different perspectives.
+But remember, at this time, it applies to software solutions.

+* **Define**

+Clarify the reach of the problem, search for its source, and delimited the nature of the problem that you would attack with your software solution.

+* **Ideate**

+Think and create as many ideas as you can.
+Have a brainstorming of solutions.
+It does not matter how crazy or simple it can look.

+At the end of this step, you have to considerate to make a selection and choose only the best and more viable ideas that later you will incorporate in your software or business.

+* **Prototype**

+Build your software with the minimum required.
+Create a prototype taking into consideration all the information that you collected before and run it.

+* **Test**

+This prototype you have to test it.
+Take a group of people and invite them to use your solution, then they would make suggestions, share their experience, or just make a review.

+With this data, you will be able to improve the prototype and make the best version of this minimum product.